mumbleskates/bilrost/README.md

 1. The final byte of a varint is the first byte that does not have its most significant bit set, or the ninth byte, whichever comes first.
-2. The value of the encoded varint is the sum of each byte's unsigned integer value, multiplied by 128 (shifted left by 7 bits) for each byte that preceded it.
+2. The value of the encoded varint is the sum of each byte's unsigned integer value, multiplied by 128 (shifted left/up by 7 bits) for each byte that preceded it.
 3. Varints representing values greater than 2^64-1 are invalid.

 Several outstanding examples of very similar varint encodings exist: